-One issue concerns the possibility and potential consequences of a shift in financial conditions that could adversely affect economic activity: I'm thinking in particular about a possible shift in risk perceptions.
-There are now numerous indications that the premiums in financial returns that compensate investors for risk are notably low.
-One indication is the low level of long-term bond rates compared with expected future rates on short-term debt-in other words, an unusually low term premium.
-Similar indications can be found in a variety of places, including narrow spreads for credit risk on an array of assets including, with some notable exceptions, corporate debt, commercial real estate, and residential mortgages.
+One issue concerns the possibility and potential consequences of a shift in risk perceptions in international financial markets.
+There are now numerous indications that risk premiums are notably low-in the U.S. and also globally.
+One indication is the low level of long-term bond rates compared with expected future rates on short-term debt-in other words, an unusually low term premium (see Swanson, forthcoming).
+Other indications can be found in the very low options-based implied volatilities on most types of financial instruments, including equities, debt, and exchange rates, in the narrow interest rate spreads between foreign securities and the London Inter-Bank Offered Rate, and in narrow spreads for credit risk on a wide array of assets including, with some notable exceptions, corporate debt, commercial real estate, and residential mortgages.